cnsumner/non-answer-generator/README.md

 Can you add X feature?
 ------------

 Maybe.
-If I have time and think it's worth while.
+If I have time and think it's worthwhile.

 Better yet, learn rust (if you don't already know it), add the feature yourself and submit a pull request so I can add your work to the repository.
 Contributions are welcome and encouraged.